mirzazulfan/Portfolio/README.md

 <img src="logo/midun.png" width=25%>
 </h1>

-# portfolio of graphic designer
+# Portfolio of Graphic Designer

 My name is T. Mirza Zulfan (midun) From Indonesia.
 I am a amateur graphic designer :), I would like to show some of my contributions to the open source project.